Jackie Brown

-Jackie Brown is a 1997 American crime film written and directed by Quentin Tarantino, based on Elmore Leonard's 1992 novel Rum Punch.
-It stars Pam Grier as Jackie Brown, a flight attendant who is caught smuggling money.
-Samuel L. Jackson, Robert Forster, Bridget Fonda, Michael Keaton, and Robert De Niro appear in supporting roles.
+Jackie Brown is a 1997 American crime film written and directed by Quentin Tarantino, based on the 1992 novel Rum Punch by Elmore Leonard.
+It stars Pam Grier as Jackie Brown, a flight attendant who smuggles money between the United States and Mexico.
+Samuel L. Jackson, Robert Forster, Bridget Fonda, Michael Keaton and Robert De Niro appear in supporting roles.

-Jackie Brown pays homage to 1970s blaxploitation films, particularly Coffy (1973) and Foxy Brown (1974), both of which also starred Grier.
-It is the only feature-length film that Tarantino has adapted from another work.
+Jackie Brown pays homage to 1970s blaxploitation films, particularly Coffy and Foxy Brown, both of which also starred Grier.
+It is the only feature-length film directed by Tarantino that was based on another work.

-Jackie Brown revitalized the careers of Grier and Forster, neither of whom had been cast in a lead role for many years.
-It earned a nomination for the Academy Award for Best Supporting Actor for Forster, and Golden Globe Award nominations for Jackson and Grier.
-It was released on December 25, 1997, received positive reviews and grossed $74 million worldwide.
+Jackie Brown was released in the United States on December 25, 1997, by Miramax Films.
+It received positive reviews and grossed $74.7 million worldwide on a $12 million budget.
+It was both Grier and Forster's first lead role in a major film for many years, and earned a nomination for the Academy Award for Best Supporting Actor for Forster, and Golden Globe Award nominations for Jackson and Grier.

 Plot

 Jackie Brown, a flight attendant, smuggles money from Mexico into the United States for Ordell Robbie, a gun runner in Los Angeles.
-When Ordell's courier, Beaumont Livingston, is arrested, he hires bail bondsman Max Cherry to bail him out.
-To prevent Beaumont from talking to the police, Ordell kills him.
+When Ordell's bagman, Beaumont Livingston, is arrested, Ordell hires bail bondsman Max Cherry to bail him out.
+He then lures Beaumont into the trunk of a car and murders him.

 Acting on information Beaumont had already given them, ATF agent Ray Nicolette and LAPD detective Mark Dargus intercept Jackie with Ordell's cash and a bag of cocaine.
-After Jackie is sent to jail, Ordell hires Max to bail her out.
+After Jackie is sent to jail, Ordell has Max pay her bail.
 Ordell arrives at Jackie's apartment, but she pulls out a gun she stole from Max's glovebox.
-She negotiates a deal with Ordell: she will pretend to help the authorities while smuggling in $550,000 of Ordell's money.
+She negotiates a deal with Ordell: she will pretend to help the authorities while smuggling in the remaining $550,000 of Ordell's money.

-Ordell brings in Louis Gara, a criminal associate and former cellmate just released from prison.
-Meanwhile, Melanie Ralston, one of Ordell's women, attempts to convince Louis to betray Ordell and take the money for themselves.
-Louis tells Ordell, but Ordell replies that he is not concerned about her.
+Ordell replaces Beaumont with Louis Gara, a criminal associate and former cellmate who has just been released from prison.
+Melanie Ralston, one of Ordell's mistresses, asks Louis to betray Ordell and take the money for themselves.
+Louis tells Ordell, but Ordell replies that he is not concerned about her, given that he knows that she is not to be trusted.

 Unaware of the plan to smuggle in $550,000, Nicolette and Dargus devise a sting to catch Ordell during a transfer of $50,000.
 Jackie plans to keep the $500,000 for herself.
 She recruits Max, offering him a cut.
-During a test run, Jackie smuggles in $10,000, with Nicolette and Dargus aware, to swap with Sheronda, Ordell's live-in girlfriend, at a shopping mall.
+During a test run, Jackie smuggles in $10,000, with Nicolette and Dargus aware, to swap with Sheronda, one of Ordell's girlfriends, at a shopping mall.
 After Jackie leaves, Max observes an unknown woman swap bags with Sheronda.
-He informs Jackie and she confronts Ordell, who states he used Simone Hawkins, one of his contacts, to secure his money as backup.
+He informs Jackie and she confronts Ordell, who reveals that he sent Simone Hawkins, another mule, to secure his money as a backup.